MurageKibicho/Bellard/Articles/Neuralink MVP - Zero Knowledge Zip/README.md

 This is our submission for the Neuralink compression challenge.

-It has been tested on a linux PC running Ubuntu.

-We assume your Linux system has Bzip and GCC pre-installed.
+We assume you have a Linux system with Bzip2 and GCC pre-installed.

+This is not an archiver.
+It works on individual files.
+We compare the total size of **data** folder and **Output** folder.

 ## Introduction
 We attempt to showcase an application of Zero Knowledge proofs -  making files smaller in realtime.